Canoe Trip on the East Branch of the Penobscot

 ---|---|

-We begin our trip on Grand Lake Matagamon and allow extra time on the river to practice and review our whitewater maneuvers on the first four miles before navigating Stair Falls, the first major rapid.
-We allow more days on the East Branch than most outfitters, because we want to take the time to ensure our guests have the skills to safely negotiate and enjoy running the rapids.
-Our takeout is at Whetstone Falls.
+The trip begins on Grand Lake Matagamon, where extra time is allocated for practicing and reviewing whitewater maneuvers before navigating Stair Falls, the first major rapid.
+We spend more days on the East Branch than most outfitters, as the focus is on ensuring guests have the skills to negotiate and enjoy running the rapids safely.
+The adventure concludes at Whetstone Falls, leaving participants with unforgettable memories of their time on this extraordinary river.

-Some river experience is helpful, and you should be in good physical shape due to the portaging required.
+Participants should have experience and be comfortable in Class II water, and you should be in good physical shape due to the portaging required.
 To view a trip itinerary, click here.

 For trip itinerary, click here